Axe Company and Products Review 2019: Get Your Axe Together!

 So, what exactly is the difference between these products?
 The key to understanding this conundrum is to go into the origins of sweat.
 Sexy, isn’t it?
-You bet it is, becuase by understanding the origins of body odor, you will understand when you need a certain product or another.
+You bet it is, because by understanding the origins of body odour, you will understand when you need a certain product or another.
 In short:

-- An antiprespirant helps you stay dry.
+- An antiperspirant helps you stay dry.
 It does this by covering the sweat glands, thereby cutting off sweat at the source.
-Less sweat means less odor, and no stains on your clothing.
+Less sweat means less odour and no stains on your clothing.

-- A deodorant is a substance which kills the bacteria which causes body odor.
+- A deodorant is a substance which kills the bacteria which causes body odour.
 So, in essence, you do sweat, but you do not smell as a result of your sweating.